Robustness of Yu-Shiba-Rusinov resonances in presence of a complex superconducting order parameter

 \subsection{Conclusion}

 In summary, we have shown that complex-valued energy dependent order parameters as they can result from multi-band superconductivity give rise to nontrivial interactions with local pair-breaking potentials.
-The resulting YSR states may not just exist in the superconducting gap, but also inside the coherence peaks (outside the gap), where they acquire a substantial broadening due to dissipative relaxation processes into the continuum.
-These processes are expressed in the order parameter, which can be interpreted as a ``rephrased'' selfenergy, where its imaginary part is connected to lifetime broadening.
-In this way, we have shown that YSR states may couple to intrinsic relaxation channels.
-While we have analyzed this behavior on a simple, well-known $s$-wave superconductor, we expect similar or even more complex interactions of YSR states with unconventional ($d$-wave, $p$-wave), proximity-induced, and/or topological superconductors.
-At the same time, we have demonstrated that YSR states may serve as sensitive probes for the complex-valued order parameter, which opens up new possibilities for understanding the intricacies of multi-band superconductivity as well as unconventional superconductors.
+The resulting YSR states may not just exist in the superconducting gap, but can also overlap with the coherence peaks.
+In the latter case, they acquire a substantial linewidth due to dissipative relaxation processes into the continuum.
+These processes are expressed in the order parameter, which can be interpreted as a ``rephrased'' self-energy.
+We show that the imaginary part of the order parameter is connected to lifetime broadening.
+Our analysis focused on the two-band $s$-wave superconductor NbSe$_2$ as a model system.
+We expect similar or even more complex interactions of YSR states with unconventional ($d$-wave, $p$-wave), proximity-induced, and/or topological superconductors.
+At the same time, we have demonstrated that YSR states may serve as sensitive probes for the imaginary part of the order parameter, which opens up new possibilities for understanding the intricacies of multi-band superconductivity as well as unconventional superconductors through the study of pair-breaking potentials.